numpad/generator/README.md

  - `-h, --height <int>` to specify the map-height
  - `-o, --output <name>` to name the exported PNG
  - `-c, --count <int>` to generate multiple maps
+ - `-n, --no-export` to disable PNG export, useful for testing

 If you, for example, created a generator script called "gen_mountains.js" and want two 140x70 sized maps called "mymap", you would run `./generate gen_mountains.js -w 140 -h 70 -o mymap -c 2`.
 Now you have two PNG files `mymap_0.png` and `mymap_1.png` which can be used in King Arthur's Gold.